 Yes!
-There are many ways to fix “this device is currently in use” error while ejecting your USB Drive.
+There are many ways to fix the "this device is currently in use" error while ejecting your USB Drive.
 This is a very common problem, and most of us have faced it in our Windows PC.
 So, what should you do when you are stuck in such a problem?
 Go through the article to find out 4 methods to fix the problem while ejecting your USB Drive.

 Whenever you are facing the error, "this device is currently in use" while trying to eject USB Mass Storage Drive, then you probably should believe the error, your device might be in use.
 This problem mostly occurs only when your USB Drive is engaged with some operation in your System.
 Now, you might not have initiated any such operation, or you might also have closed all the processes, but there can still be some hidden processes running.

-It is possible that the apps or process you have closed aren’t actually closed and still running in the background.
-In that case, your USB Drive hasn’t been disengaged from the process, resulting in the problem in ejecting the USB Drive and also the error “this device is currently in use.”
+It is possible that the apps or processes you have closed aren't closed and still running in the background.
+In that case, your USB Drive hasn't been disengaged from the process, resulting in the problem in ejecting the USB Drive and also the error "this device is currently in use."
 So, the best way to get rid of the problem is to shut down any such process, or to forcefully disengage the USB Drive from any process using it.

-There are various ways to fix “this device is currently in use” error while trying to eject your USB Drive.
+There are various ways to fix the "this device is currently in use" error while trying to eject your USB Drive.
 All the ways work on a simple intention i.e. to disengage the USB Drive from any process by marking it Offline in the system.
 You can use any of the below mentioned ways depending upon your need.

 Step 1.
 To access the Diskpart, you will be required to go to the Command Prompt Window.
 To do so, search "Command Prompt" or "CMD" through the search panel on the task-bar of your Windows PC.
 Click on the result that contains the Command Prompt tool.
 This will bring you to the Command Prompt window as an administrator.